Tallink: 2006–present

 In February 2015, the company signed a building contract for the construction of its first liquefied natural gas-fueled ship, the MS Megastar which began from January 2017, providing a six-times-a-day Tallinn–Helsinki–Tallinn service.

 In 2018, during the course of over 10,000 voyages the company carried 9.756 million passengers, 1.25 million vehicles and 384,958 cargo units.

 In 2019, the company carried 9.763 million passengers and 385,000 cargo units.

 In 2019, Tallink reached a franchise agreement with a global fast-food company, Burger King to open restaurants in Estonia, Latvia, and Lithuania, and according to the agreement, Tallink will have exclusive rights for running Burger King eateries in the Baltic states for 20 years.
 The company plans to open the first restaurant in each Baltic state in the first half of 2020.
 The enlargement of Burger King will employ around 800 people in Estonia, Latvia, and Lithuania.

+In late 2018 Tallink ordered its second liquefied natural gas-fueled ship the MS MyStar, it was supposed to be completed by the end of 2019, but was delayed due to the COVID-19 pandemic.

 In December 2020, Tallink made its last trip from Riga, the capital of Latvia.
 It was sailed by the ship MS Victoria I from Riga to Stockholm.

-And in 2022, Tallink stopped cooperation with Latvia.
+In April 2022, relations with Tallink ships will cease to operate in Latvia.

+On December 10, 2022, the new MS Mystar arrived in Tallinn and started Tallinn-Helsinki route on December 13, eventually replacing MS Star which was chartered for 20 months to Irish Ferries and renamed to MS Oscar Wilde.